William Edwards School: SWECET and requires improvement status

 In 2015 the school became a founding, and the leading member, of the South West Essex Community Education Trust (SWECET).
-In 2018 Headteacher Steve Munday resigned to become full time CEO of SWECET in July 2018, being replaced by current Head Mr. Simon Bell.
+In 2018 Headteacher Steve Munday resigned to become full time CEO of SWECET in July 2018, being replaced by head Mr. Simon Bell.
 Under Munday and Bell SWECET and William Edwards lead the creation of a brand new free school named Orsett Heath Academy.
 They applied to build the new school near the Orsett Heath in July 2016 and hoped to open the school by September 2019.
 Their plans were approved in April 2017 and the school was to be built on Gammon Field.
 The original plans included many sports facilities which could have facilitated Grays Athletic's return to the area from Aveley.
 The Orsett Heath Academy finally opened in September 2020 and Simon Bell of William Edwards became executive head whilst also retaining his current position as head at William Edwards.
 The school aims to replicate and build on the "outstanding education provision and ethos" of the William Edwards School.

 In 2019 Ofsted made another inspection of the school.
 The inspectorate made a controversial decision to recategorize the school as "requires improvement", one rank above special measures status.
 The result allegedly shocked Thurrock residents as the school had been outstanding for nearly a decade.
 William Edwards, SWECET and Thurrock Council all opposed the judgement and the Thurrock Portfolio Holder for Education and Health James Halden refused to “recognise the overall judgement”, believing that “The overall inspection judgement is not one we recognise and we fully support the position taken by the school and Trust to try and secure re-inspection at the earliest opportunity possible."